Gold Mine Tours

 Today it is giant gold mining houses.
 BHP Billiton, Anglo platinum, Anglo Gold and Goldfields that form the major part of the gold mining corporations of South Africa.

 Most of today’s profitable gold mines are in the west of Johannesburg, in the area of Carletonville.
-Gold Mines of Savuka, TauTona and Mponeng that make up the most technically advance mines in the world and currently the deepest and richest gold mines in the world.
+Gold Mines of Savuka, TauTona and Mponeng that make up the most technically advance mines in the world and currently the deepest gold mines in the world.

 The gold bearing reef layers are known as the Main Reef – Main Reef Leader – South Reef and were collectively called the Main Reef Group of Conglomerates.
 For over 90 years over a third of the world’s gold came from these reefs, also the world’s primary source of uranium.